telerik/fiddler-everywhere-docs/user-guide/composer.md

 ![Response inspectors](../images/composer/composer-response-inspectors.png)

-## Edit Captured Traffic in Composer
+## Edit in Composer

 A session previosly captured in the [Live Traffic]({%slug web-sessions-list%}) could be loaded in the Composer for applying further modifications.

-1. Select the desired session and make a right-click to open the context menu.
+1. Select the desired session entry and make a right-click to open the context menu.
 From the context menu, select **Edit in Composer**.
 Alternatively, select the session and use the keyboard shortcut by pressing key **E**.

     ![Edit in Composer](../images/composer/edit-in-composer.png)

 2. The session opens in a new Composer window and then you could change the desired values.
 For example, change the data payload, modify the headers, test the authentication, etc.

     ![Change the loaded request values in new Composer windows](../images/composer/edit-in-composer-002.png)